diku-dk/dpp-e2022-pub/README.md

 # Data Parallel Programming (DPP), Block 2 2022

+## Nvidia Acknowledgements

+We are grateful to Nvidia for awarding us a teaching grant (for the PMPH and DPP courses) that consists of two A100 GPUs.
+These are now accessible on the server futharkhpa03fl.unicph.domain

+## Course Structure

 DPP is structured around five weeks with lectures and lab sessions on Monday and Wednesday, followed by a final project to be presented orally at the exam.
 Throughout the course, you will hand in